pzerger/supplemental/CISSP/frameworks.md

 ### COBIT (Control Objectives for Information and Related Technologies):

 **Purpose**: A framework developed by ISACA for IT governance and management.
 COBIT includes a security focus, providing guidance on aligning security objectives with business goals.
+Although COBIT includes risk management as one of its domains, it is not a dedicated risk framework like ISO 31000 or COSO ERM.
+Instead, COBIT's risk management domain focuses on integrating risk management practices into the overall IT governance and control processes.

 **Oversight/Enforcement**: ISACA develops and maintains COBIT.
 It's a framework for best practices, not typically directly enforced.